kubeflow/website/content/en/docs/components/hyperparameter-tuning/experiment.md

   A common metric is the model's accuracy in the validation pass of the training job (*validation-accuracy*).
 You also specify whether you want Katib to maximize or minimize the metric.

     Katib uses the `objectiveMetricName` and `additionalMetricNames` to monitor how the hyperparameters work with the model.
     Katib records the value of the best `objectiveMetricName` metric (maximized or minimized based on `type`) and the corresponding hyperparameter set in `Experiment.status`.
 If the `objectiveMetricName` metric for a set of hyperparameters reaches the `goal`, Katib stops trying more hyperparameter combinations.

+    You can run experiment without specifying the `goal`.
+In that case, Katib runs experiment until corresponding succeeded trials reaches `maxTrialCount`.
+    `maxTrialCount` parameter is described bellow.

-See the [`ObjectiveSpec` type](https://github.com/kubeflow/katib/blob/master/pkg/apis/controller/common/v1alpha3/common_types.go#L47).
+    See the [`ObjectiveSpec`
+  type](https://github.com/kubeflow/katib/blob/master/pkg/apis/controller/common/v1alpha3/common_types.go#L47).

 * **algorithm**: The search algorithm that you want Katib to use to find the